BRUNSWICK — A transgender person who needs to use a bathroom in North Carolina may face discrimination, fear and hatred in their everyday lives.

 Wording aside, some members seem to think the group itself is unnecessary because Brunswick is an LGBT-friendly town; that the group, simply by existing, is creating, or at least perpetuating, the very problem it wants to address.

-While Perkins gives Andrade the benefit of the doubt, saying the “over the top” wording is “uncharacteristic” of Andrade, he initially “was freaked out” by the poster and asked himself, “Where’s the hate?”
+While Perkins gives Andrade the benefit of the doubt, saying the “over the top” wording is “uncharacteristic” of Andrade, she initially “was freaked out” by the poster and asked herself, “Where’s the hate?”

 “I want to ask John: Why do you think people hate trans people?
 (The poster) makes (that) assumption.”